Prospective PhD Student FAQ

 Frequently Asked Questions

-** Please note that if you are applying to our Ph.D. degree program we only accept application for the fall semester.
+** Please note that if you are applying to our PhD degree program we only accept applications for the fall semester.

 Typically, the department provides no financial aid for master's students.
 Learn more...

 A single application covers both admission and financial aid.
-A complete application including admission fee, which partially covers the processing cost of the admission materials, must be submitted by June 1 for fall semester candidates.
-However the deadline for financial aid consideration is January 2, hence those with financial needs must abide by this earlier application deadline.
+A complete application including admission fee, which partially covers the processing cost of the admission materials, must be submitted by December 15.
 Learn more...

 The GRE exam is required for applying to the MSE and PhD program.
 The GRE exam will not be waived for any reason if you are applying to the PhD program.
-The recommended GRE score, for PhD applicants, is a combined score of 2000 out of a possible 2400.
-GRE scores are evaluated as (Verbal Reasoning + Quantitative Reasoning + (133.33 * Analytical Writing)) which makes it a total of 2400.
+Applications are evaluated as a whole portfolio and not on a single criterion.
+There is no monimum GRE score that is required, althought admission is competitive.

 The Test of English as a Foreign Language (TOEFL)